SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 ### Adding a Merchandising Carousel with SmartEdit

-If you have followed the [SmartEdit Setup Instructions for Spartacus]({{ site.baseurl }}{% link _pages/install/smartEdit-setup-instructions-for-spartacus.md %}), you can use SmartEdit to add a Intelligent Selling Merchandising carousel to a page, as follows:
+If you have followed the [SmartEdit Setup Instructions for Spartacus]({{ site.baseurl }}{% link _pages/install/smartEdit-setup-instructions-for-spartacus.md %}), you can use SmartEdit to add a Merchandising carousel to a page, as follows:

 1. Launch SmartEdit.